nikitamoghe/nikitamoghe.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD student at CDT in NLP, School of Informatics, University of Edinburgh advised by Dr. Alexandra Birch and Prof. Mark Steedman.
-I am awaiting my viva.
+I recently graduated with a PhD from School of Informatics, University of Edinburgh where I was advised by Dr. Alexandra Birch and Prof. Mark Steedman.
 My research interests lie in the field of Natural Language Processing.
 I broadly work on dialogue, multilinguality, and evaluation.
-My recent works look at personalisation and MT evaluation abilities of LLMs while I am currently exploring development of domain-specific LLMs.
+My recent works look at personalisation and MT evaluation abilities of LLMs.
 Previously, I completed MS (by Research) from Indian Institute of Technology Madras where I was jointly advised by Prof. Balaraman Ravindran and Dr. Mitesh M. Khapra.